Why buy an electric vehicle?

-If you’re thinking about going green with an electric vehicle, you’re not alone.
-About 60% of Canadians have said they’re interested in purchasing an electric vehicle, and with good reason:
+If you’re thinking about buying an electric vehicle, you’re not alone.
+About 60% of Canadians have said they’re interested in buying an electric vehicle, and with good reason:

-- Electric vehicles help save on fuel costs
+- Electric vehicles can significantly reduce your fuel costs

 Electric vehicles are more affordable than ever before

-If you live in Ontario, Québec or British Columbia, your provincial government has financial incentives to encourage you to go green with an electric vehicle.
+If you live in Ontario, Quebec or British Columbia, your provincial government has financial incentives to encourage you to buy or lease an electric vehicle.
 Check out the programs available:

 - Ontario Electric Vehicle Incentive Program

 The Government of Canada is expanding electric vehicle infrastructure across the country, working toward establishing a coast-to-coast recharging network.

 With more public charging stations available, it will be easier and more convenient to recharge your electric vehicle.
 You’ll also be able to drive longer distances knowing that a reliable recharging network will meet your charging needs.